Slackadays/Clipboard/documentation/website/content/_index.md

 sort_by = "weight"
 +++

-# What is Clipboard?
+# What is the Clipboard Project?

-The Clipboard Project (or CB) is a <i>ridiculously</i> easy-to-use data management tool with tons of useful features and <i>gorgeous</i> eye candy.
+Clipboard (or CB) is a _ridonkuliciously_ easy-to-use and powerful data remembrance tool bursting with _oodles_ of advanced features and absolutely gorgeous eye candy.

-Before now, you've always had to think about where exactly you want to move things in the terminal, which multiplied your mental workload and made many scenarios totally impractical.
+That's underselling it.

-Fear no more.
+Introducing **_<ins>your</ins>_** one-way golden ticket to saving time and effort **anytime and anywhere**.
+Have a telepath with an infallible memory always at your disposal.
+Feel the sheer power flowing through your commanding body as you cut, copy, paste, add, remove, load, and make note of **anything** that dares lay in your terminal at the mere press of a button.
+In no time, you'll be reclined back on a warm sunny beach in the Caribbean sipping a silky and succulent papaya smoothie with the love of your life snuggling by your side all while you watch bottlenose dolphins leaping from the bright shimmering waves of the soft blue water in the distance.
+Ok, so maybe that last part won't actually happen, but you get the idea: Clipboard makes your life easy.

-Do anything that involves moving information around <i>way quicker</i> and much simpler.
-CB is your time and effort saver to use anytime and anywhere.
+That's more like it.

 # Quick Start

 Visit the [official Clipboard Project GitHub page](https://github.com/Slackadays/Clipboard) to install the latest version of CB.

-Once you've installed it, all that's left to do is to start saving time and effort.
+Once you've installed it, that's all you have to do.
 Try some of these examples below!

 ```sh
 $ cb copy NuclearLaunchCodes.pdf